Best Ways to Beat Long Lines at Seven Dwarfs Mine Train

 Over the past several years, we’ve done Seven Dwarfs Mine Train more times than I can count.
 Never once have we purchased Lightning Lane line-skipping access, nor have we waited anywhere close to an hour for it in the last several years.
 (I can’t say “ever” since I’m pretty sure we did a few times when it first opened.)
 This ride guide breaks down how, explaining your best and worst options for doing Seven Dwarfs Mine Train.

 One thing to note up front is that strategy is not static.
-In the last year-plus alone, there have been a lot of other changes: Walt Disney World’s 50th Anniversary plus the debut of Early Theme Park Entry for on-site hotel guests plus the controversial Lightning Lane and Genie+ system.
+In the last year-plus alone, there have been a lot of other changes, including the debuts of Early Theme Park Entry and Extended Evening Hours for on-site hotel guests and the controversial Lightning Lane and Genie+ system.
 Then there have been other curveballs thanks to park hours, special events in Magic Kingdom, and more.

 As with our other ride guides for Guardians of the Galaxy: Cosmic Rewind, Star Wars: Rise of the Resistance, and Remy’s Ratatouille Adventure, we’ll be diligent in keeping this updated.
 Be sure to check back before your trip for the latest info–or subscribe to our free Walt Disney World email newsletter for instant updates about this and all of the other latest news, when discounts are released, etc.

-Currently, Seven Dwarfs Mine Train uses a traditional standby line and is Magic Kingdom’s Individual Lightning Lane (ILL) attractions, which means it is not included in the flat-rate Genie+ service.
+March 19, 2023 Update: Currently, Seven Dwarfs Mine Train uses a traditional standby line and is Magic Kingdom’s Individual Lightning Lane or “ILL” attractions, which means it is not included in the flat-rate Genie+ service.

 Now let’s get down to the brass tacks of doing Seven Dwarfs Mine Train with minimal wait.
 Before Magic Kingdom officially opens for the day, there’s the option of Early Theme Park Entry, which replaced morning Extra Magic Hours.